Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 II.
 Post-Secondary Education20

 III.
-Academic Achievement: College Level Courses and High School AP Courses
+Academic Achievement: College Level Courses and High School AP Courses30

 A. GPA in Non-Biology Prerequisite Courses: Reading and Composition, Psychology, Public Speaking, Sociology, Critical Thinking, Nutrition